Braciole (The Bear): Writing

-Gone from the restaurant for most of the episode, Sydney returns at the eleventh hour to pick up what is supposed to be her last paycheck, "but once she locked eyes with Carmy, they were in sync with plans to realize their vision for a fine dining establishment to the point where they completed each other's thoughts."

 Regarding the final scene, Storer explained, "In terms of the restaurant changing, it's not that they're going to lose all the charm of the restaurant.
 We're going to deal with this in season two.
 It's more like: How can we do this and maybe make some money?
 And maybe make it easier?
 And maybe—maybe—start from a place that's not fucked?
 Instead of beating a dead horse and making this fuckin' food that no one even wants to make, I see the promise in my sort of found family in the kitchen.
 Can we use that to build something freshly, now that we've all found each other in this stupid-ass system where things make no sense and people are putting veal stock on the top fuckin' shelf of the walk-in?"
 Allen said that his take on the scene was "it ends with this really beautiful...family meal with laughter and the sun shining through and his brother is still there, and you can tell he's proud of him.
 And I realized maybe I'm looking at this scene in the wrong way and it's really just a feeling, another dream.
 And so I think what that scene means is Carmy's starting to let some light in, starting to let some people in, I think."